zelasli/routing/README.md

 xdigit    |     true       | This placeholder matches hexadecimal numbers (0-9, a-z) year      |     false      | This placeholder matches year format (1000-2999 only)

-The second parameter is the destination of the request URL that `Route` map to.
-Which contains a class and it's method with parameters given according to the order they are written in that method.

 For the placeholder that can have quantifier, this is the format they can be written.

 | Example | Description |